 In recent years, Sliema has become a massive hub for expats and digital nomads seeking a high quality of life, great weather, and affordable prices.
 Because if this, Sliema has the feel of a big, bustling, vibrant city while still possessing some small-town charms.
 There are a number of cool things to do in Sliema — here are some of our favourites:

 Walk Along The Promenade

-Sliema is situated on its own peninsula just across the bay from Malta’s capital of Valletta in the north and the residential city of St Julian’s to the south.
+Sliema is situated on its own peninsula just across the bay from Malta’s capital of Valletta in the southeast and the residential city of St Julian’s to the northwest.
 And the wonderful Victorian seaside promenade is Sliema’s crown jewel — stretching for three kilometres surrounding the entire peninsula, it leads all the way to St Julian’s.

 Taking a leisurely stroll and enjoying the beautiful views of the Mediterranean along the promenade is one of the best things to do in Sliema.
 The promenade is also lined with gelato shops and many cafes, so there are ample places to take a rest if the Maltese heat starts to get to you.
 It also comes alive in the evening, where locals and tourists alike flock there to enjoy the sunset with a glass of wine in hand.

 This is no joke.
 All along the promenade, it is possible to climb down the steps and splash around in the water.
 In the summer months especially, the water in Malta is very warm and swimming can be a welcome break from the sweltering heat.